Baloperson/QuOp/CONTRIBUTING.md

 - New API methods or changes to existing method signatures
 - Changes to the spatial indexing strategy or query engine
 - Anything that would increase the bundle size meaningfully
-- `tinyop+` changes involving sync or vector clock behaviour
+- `QuOp+` changes involving sync or vector clock behaviour

 **Out of scope:**
 - Persistence backends — `store.dump()` and `store.checkpoint()` are the persistence boundary